adumont/adumont.github.io/calculators.md

 ## HP 48sx

-This HP 48sx was the one I studied with.
+This HP 48sx was the one I studied engineering with.
 I must have bought it around 1993.
-Before this one, I had an HP48s, which I then sold to buy this one, because it was expandible.
-I also have a 128K memory card and the original book.
+Before this one, I owned an HP48s which I sold to buy this one because it was expandable.
+I also have a 128K memory card and the original user manual.

 It was manufactured in Singapore in February 1993.